emanuelcop3/emanuelcop3/README.md

 # Hi 👋!
-Eu sou Emanuel de Oliveira Costa.
+I'm Emanuel de Oliveira Costa.

  💻I am a student of Data Science and Artificial Intelligence at PUC-SP.